llvm/llvm-project/llvm/docs/Mdl/MachineDescriptionNotes.md

 ##### **Operand Specifiers**

-The operand specifier has the same grammar as in tablegen, which allows you to specify an optional operand type, the operand name, and optional sub-operand names:
+The operand specifier has a similar syntax TableGen's operand syntax, which allows you to specify an optional operand type, the operand name, and optional sub-operand names:

 ```
     operand                 : (IDENT ':')? '$' IDENT ('.' operand_ref)*